MySpace Records

 MySpace Records was a record label founded in 2005 to sign artists who appeared on the social networking site Myspace.
 It was a wholly owned subsidiary of Myspace, operating as a joint-venture between MySpace and Interscope Records.
 Distribution is contracted to Universal Music Group's Fontana Distribution, with manufacturing and external marketing by Universal's Interscope.

-MySpace Records operated as a record label located in Beverly Hills, California.
-The president was MySpace co-founder Tom Anderson, until he left the company in 2009.
+MySpace Records operated in Beverly Hills, California.
+The president was MySpace co-founder Tom Anderson until he left the company in 2009.
 The company was shut down in December 2016.

 Milestones

-In March 2008 MySpace Records released Pennywise's ninth album, Reason to Believe.
-A partnership with corporate sponsor Textango meant that MySpace Records provided fans with a free download of the album during a two-week period, in exchange for adding the sponsor as a friend on MySpace.com.
+In March 2008, MySpace Records released Pennywise's ninth album, Reason to Believe.
+A partnership with corporate sponsor Textango meant that MySpace Records provided fans with a free download of the album during a two-week period in exchange for adding the sponsor as a friend on MySpace.com.

-In 2009 Jeremy Greene released his single "Rain" featuring Pitbull that became the #1 song on MySpace in its prime.
+In 2009, Jeremy Greene released his single "Rain" featuring Pitbull that became the #1 song on MySpace in its prime.